Rizki36/simple-voting-web3-client/README.md

 ## Overview

-Simple Voting Web3 is a modern web application that leverages blockchain technology to provide a transparent and tamper-proof voting system.
+Simple Voting Web3 is a modern web application that leverages blockchain technology to provide a transparent and tamper-proof voting platform.
 Users can connect their Web3 wallets, create proposals, vote on existing proposals, and view voting results.

 ## Features